 BREAD IS IN THE SEED AND SO IS LIFE

 Bread does not grow on trees nor does it grown on its own.
 Its life is in the seed and it has to be seeded into the earth and properly nourished to produce grain that can be turned into bread.
 God said, “I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
-They will be yours for food” (Gen. 1:29).
+They will be yours for food” (Genesis 1:29).

 The “seed” in itself is life.
 It is a mystery, if we believe in chance that the world and everything in it evolved on its own from nothing.
-If we believe in a supreme Creator or God, then it is no mystery at all because life begins in God and not in man, in animals, in plants and anything else in the universe.
+If we believe in a supreme Creator and God, then it is no mystery at all because life begins in God and not in man, in animals, in plants and anything else in the universe.
 The human attempt to determine whether life begins at conception or at birth is absolutely ludicrous.
 The reason man keeps on stumbling in speculation is because he refuses to believe in extra perceptual revelation given to men and women recorded in the Bible.
 Without faith in God’s self-disclosure, man will never understand the origin of life, neither will he understand why and how to sustain it.
 Next to creating life, the second most important act of the Creator was to limit life and not allow it to be wasted forever.
 Can we imagine if we would not die what this world would look like?
 Man would be lost forever.

 The second important principle of the life –bearing seed is that it must die before it can be reborn into another being.
 Death is not the end but the beginning of new life.
 If the seed is not planted, that life ceases to exist.
 The Apostle Paul has two revealing references to the origin of life and a bit impatient with unbelievers.
 “You foolish man!
 What you sow does not come to life unless it dies.
 And what you sow is not the body which is to be, but a bare kernel, perhaps of wheat or of some other grain.
-But God gives it a new body as he has determined, and to each kind its own body” (I Cor.
-15:36-38).
+But God gives it a new body as he has determined, and to each kind its own body” (I Corinthians 15:36-38).
 The Lord God decided what He hoped we would turn out to be in Christ before He laid out the world.
-“He chose us in Him before the laying of the foundation of the world, hat we should be holy and blameless before Him” (Eph.
-1:4).
+“He chose us in Him before the laying of the foundation of the world, hat we should be holy and blameless before Him” (Ephesians 1:4).
 What does all this mean to me?
 My father did not create me at conception or at birth neither did his father create my father nor his father before him.
 We were God’s handiwork in passing on the seed of life.
-We were merely fulfilling God’s command, “Be fruitful and multiply, subdue the earth and have dominion over everything that moves on earth” (Gen. 1:28).
+We were merely fulfilling God’s command, “Be fruitful and multiply, subdue the earth and have dominion over everything that moves on earth” (Genesis 1:28).

 The first response is frightening because who can keep everything that has come from the mouth of God?
 There is way too much speculation as to what Jesus had in mind.
 The issue was how to get some quick bread for a hungry person, and all men become hungry, even the Son of God.
 Being who Jesus was, why not turn a few stones into a quick meal?
 Why not break a law of nature and satisfy hunger?
 Why go hungry when you have the power to change things for a legitimate need?
 I see in Jesus’ response to Satan an act of correcting Adam and Eve’s abuse of power not to eat that particular fruit.
-To turn stones into bread would have been another act of disobedience and Satan and not man would have been victorious.
-An abuse of power to satisfy even a basic need is unacceptable to God and to Christ and it should be to all of us.
+To turn stones into bread would have been another act of disobedience; and Satan — and not man would have been victorious.
+An abuse of power to satisfy even a basic need is unacceptable to God and to Christ!
+And therefore, it should be to all of us.
 Instant satisfaction does not have the means or resources to continue repeatedly to still hunger.
-God will not break his own law by releasing man from making his own bread.
+God will not break his own Law by releasing man from making his own bread.

 There is a second response and it deals with resisting temptation when it is most crucial.
 Hunger is very powerful and that is when most us will cave in and do illegal acts.
 I have been there and do speak from experience.
 I did what Adam and Eve did.
 I took what was not mine and ate it.
 I did not have the power to stay away from an apple or a turnip.
-Jesus did use his power to resist the temptation to feed himself illegally.
+Jesus did use His Power to resist the temptation to feed Himself illegally.
 The principle is, man must control bread and not have bread control man.

 The difference between the two Adams was self-control.
-The answer was given to Cain, “Sin is crouching at the door, but you must control it” (Gen. 4:7).
-Man’s problem has been, “Matter over mind, instead of mind over matter.
+The answer was given to Cain, “Sin is crouching at the door, but you must control it” (Genesis 4:7).
+Man’s problem has been, “Matter over mind, instead of mind over matter.”
 The flesh and not the mind controls man and the animals.
 The flesh’s desire to live and the demand for food and drink win out constantly.
 The Apostle Paul had both hands on the mind and the body or the spirit and the flesh.
 “For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
 To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
-For the mind that is set on the flesh is hostile to God; it does not submit to God’s law, indeed it cannot; and those who are in the flesh cannot please God” (Ro.
-8:5-8).
+For the mind that is set on the flesh is hostile to God; it does not submit to God’s law, indeed it cannot; and those who are in the flesh cannot please God” (Romans 8:5-8).

 The seed for bread was not created to make it on its own.
-The Creator gave man the seed and not the finished bread (Gen. 1:29).
+The Creator gave man the seed and not the finished bread (Genesis 1:29).
 A man does not just go out and spread the seed anywhere.
 I was born and grew up on farms and we did not lose seventy-five percent of the seed or harvests because we seeded on land well prepared and nourished, even when it was rocky.
-If we give seed the proper environment and care it will produce the opposite of what The Sower in the Gospels projected (Mk.
-4:1-20).
+If we give seed the proper environment and care it will produce the opposite of what “The Sower” in the Gospels projected (Mark 4:1-20).
 In fact, without nourished and rested soil and the assistance of weeding and watering, we got less that twenty-five percent.
-God has put the power or energy in the seed, but he has also put the seed in the hands of man to help it grow and reward man for his efforts.
+God has put the power and energy in the seed, but he has also put the seed in the hands of man to help it grow and reward man for his efforts.
 It also needs protection from other plants but also from predators like animals and bugs.
 I know first hand what domesticated animals can do to a crop and I have picked countless potato bugs.
 We need to understand that the principle, “Do onto others as you want them to do unto you,” also applies to the seed that gives us our daily bread.
 What we put into it and the way we treat it, will be the proportion we shall receive.
 Jesus gave us an example how powerful and alive seed is, even in a tinny mustard seed.
 “It is like a mustard seed, which a man took and planted I his garden.
-It grew, became a tree, and the birds of the air perched in its branches” (Lk.
-13:19).
+It grew, became a tree, and the birds of the air perched in its branches” (Luke 13:19).